drpeters83/UTA-MCC-VIRT-CYBER-PT-03-2021-U-C/Lesson Plans/13-Elk-Stack-Project/Activities/Stu_Day_1/Unsolved/ReadMe.md

   **Note:** Make sure you are on your Azure account for this step.

   - Recall that the ELK stack's web server runs on port `5601`.
-Open your virtual network's existing NSG and create an incoming rule for your security group that allows TCP traffic over port `5601` from your public IP address.
+Open the auto generated network security group.
+It should be something like "ELK-Server-NSG".
+This is where you will add your new security group rules for the steps below.
+You will create an incoming rule for your security group that allows TCP traffic over port `5601` from your public IP address.

 	- **Note:** If you finish this step in a classroom, you will need to repeat this step at home to connect to Kibana from your personal network.